-R 338.2431.
+R 338.129.
 This rule pertains to examinations and limitations.
 It sets forth the required examination number of attempts allowed and the period for completion.
-The rule revision changes the 3-attempt limitation to the USMLE and brings it in-line with the number of tries (four) that the Federation of State Medical Boards currently allows on the USMLE.
+The rule revision clarifies that a temporary eligibility pathway approved by the NBOME (National Board of Osteopathic Medical Examiners) will function as a substitute for passing the COMLEX-USA Level 2-Performance Evaluation (Level 2-PE).